 Julie Yeager provides skilled and knowledgeable counsel to clients in all types of family law situations.
-Her expertise includes - but is not limited to - divorce, custody, visitation, property rights, alimony, paternity, child support, protection from abuse, guardianship, third party visitation, termination of parental rights and adoption.
+Her expertise includes - but is not limited to - divorce, separation agreements, custody, visitation, property rights, qualified domestic relations orders, alimony, paternity, child support, protection from abuse, guardianship, third party visitation, gestational carrier agreements, and termination of parental rights and adoption.

 Education and Prior Experience

 Mrs. Yeager earned her Bachelor of Arts degree from Villanova University, graduating cum laude from the Honors Program.
 She was awarded her Juris Doctor from Temple Law School and is admitted to practice law in Delaware, Pennsylvania and New Jersey.
 Prior to founding The Yeager Law Firm, Mrs. Yeager served the Family Courts in New Castle and Kent Counties as a judicial law clerk.
 She later created and developed the family law practice at the firm Tybout, Redfearn & Pell.
 The Yeager Law Firm was established in 2011.

 Mrs. Yeager is an active member of the Delaware law community.
 She is the current Vice Chair of the Family Law Section of the Delaware State Bar Association and a Member at Large on the Executive Committee of Melson-Arsht Inn of Court.
 Mrs. Yeager wrote the Family Court section of the New Lawyers’ Survival Guide for the Young Lawyers' Section with the assistance of two of her colleagues.
 The Survival Guide is an invaluable tool issued to all new members of the Delaware Bar.